 We are registered with the FDA as a manufacturer of human cellular and tissue products (HCT/Ps) as well as medical devices, and we are an accredited member of the American Association of Tissue Banks in good standing.
-We meet all licensing requirements for the distribution of HCT/Ps in the States of Florida, California, Louisiana, Maryland and New York.
+We meet all licensing requirements for the distribution of HCT/Ps in states with licensing requirements, including Florida, California, Louisiana, Maryland and New York.
 Our industry is highly regulated and we cannot predict the impact of future regulations on either us or our customers.